 Plausibility of the Fine Tuning Argument for God

-Well said.
-Now someone might be thinking of a more basic question: Is it really reasonable to compare the fine tuning of a table to the fine tuning of the constants of nature?
+Someone might be thinking of a more basic question: Is it really reasonable to compare the fine tuning of a table to the fine tuning of the constants of nature?
 Regarding the table, we already know that there are intelligent human beings who desire a flat, elevated surface, and design objects to achieve their goals.
 However, we have no knowledge that even exists an intelligent cause beyond our universe which is capable of setting the constants.
 Is it really legitimate to infer that the constants are fine tuned by an intelligent cause, without already knowing that an intelligent actor capable of accomplishing this task actually exists?

 In other words, does fine tuning merely allow us to identify an intelligent cause as opposed to an unintelligent cause if we already know that both types of causes exist?
 Or does fine tuning even allow us to infer the existence of an intelligent cause without previous evidence of such an existence?